 "Municipal Councils" means the Municipal Councils for both the Town of Aurora and the Town of Newmarket, as elected pursuant to the Municipal Elections Act, 1996, as amended.

-"Parties" means The Corporation of the Town of Aurora and the Corporation of the Town of Newmarket.
+"Parties" means The Corporation of the Town of Aurora and the Corporation of the Town of Newmarket with each individually being a "Party".